ypizel/QA-java-diplom-3/README.md

-#Here u can see my UI tests i mafвe speсially to show my skills.
+Here u can see my UI tests I made speсially to show my skills.